pedrogattosch/alg1/README.md

 - F: Encerra a execução.

 EN:
-# Algorithms and data structures 1 Project
+# Algorithms and data structures 1 project

 This project, developed in C language, simulates the validation flow of university extension certificates.
 Data structures such as stacks and queues, both in their static and dynamic versions, are used to represent the complete process.